-Attach Mounting Rings and Scope (purchased separately)
+Attach Mounting Rings and Scope

-The 22" Sliding Bar (SB3622): As noted above, the 22" Sliding Bar is drilled with through-holes on centers of 3.2", 3.5", 5.5" and 7.45".
-This allows a wide variety of mounting rings or instrument mounting hardware to be attached.
+The 22" and 27" Dovetail Sliding Bars (SB3622 and SB3627): As noted in a previous section, the 22" and 27" Dovetail Sliding Bars are drilled to allow a wide variety of mounting rings or instrument mounting hardware to be attached.
 Attach the rings in a position that provides the best combination of stability and balancing travel for your particular instrument.